Deep-Symmetry/carabiner/README.md

 ## Building

-Carabiner relies on `link` as a `git` submodule (and that relies on its own submodules), so after you have cloned the main `carabiner` repository, you need to `cd` into it and set up the submodules by
+Carabiner relies on `link` and `gflags` as `git` submodules (and link relies on its own submodules), so after you have cloned the main `carabiner` repository, you need to `cd` into it and set up the submodules by running:
-running:

     git submodule update --init --recursive